 Master of Physician Assistant Studies (MPAS)

-The Master of Physician Assistant Studies (MPAS) Hybrid Program is designed to prepare PAs to provide compassionate care with the highest level of clinical excellence and ethical standards.
+The Arizona-based, hybrid 24-month Master of Physician Assistant Studies (MPAS) Program is designed to prepare PAs to provide compassionate care with the highest level of clinical excellence and ethical standards.
 We develop PAs who are patient advocates, critical thinkers, and lifelong learners.
 We nurture the development of culturally sensitive leaders who embrace diversity, equity, and inclusion to serve patients within their communities.
 Explore a technology-rich environment where you will attend classes virtually.
 Your clinical training will include rotations in family medicine, internal medicine, emergency medicine, surgery, behavioral medicine, pediatrics, women’s health, and two elective rotations.
 Develop hands-on, practical skills during scheduled immersion weeks at the Goodyear, Arizona center.
-In addition to online instruction, local clinical experience is a vital component to the program.
+In addition to online instruction, in-person clinical experience is a vital component to the program.
 Full-time courses are designed for program completion in 24 months.Apply to This Program Now

 Health care providers are more in-demand than ever, and physician assistants will continue to be an important part of the medical team.